How Press Brakes Shape Metal

 Releasing the Part

 Once the bend reaches the target angle, the ram retracts.
-The finished part is then removed for inspection or further processing, such as metal finishing services.
+The finished part is then removed for inspection or further processing.

 Working Principle of a Press Brake